 Just like any other raw dessert, these cookie bars are almost like an enigma.
 How can something made from nuts and dried fruit taste so delicious?
 I don’t know many people – no, actually, I don’t know anyone – who doesn’t like these Raw Chocolate Chip Cookie Bars.
 They are perfect for when you’re in the mood for something sweet but don’t want to inhale an entire batch of cookies.

 No judgment though.
 I know how difficult it is to say no to a dessert that is both delicious and nutritious.
-So how do you make the Raw Chocolate Chip Cookie Bars taste incredible?
+My biggest weakness is raw cheesecake.

-Add a pinch of sea salt – there’s actually a scientific explanation as to why salted chocolate tastes so amazing.
+If you wanna take these bars to another level, add a pinch of sea salt.
+There’s actually a scientific explanation as to why salted chocolate tastes so amazing.
 Salt is essential to open up flavors in sweet dishes and enhance your body’s ability to taste sweetness.
 When sodium is present, sensors located in our intestines and on our tongue that normally don’t alert to sugar process glucose as sweet.
 If you’re worried about your cookie bars tasting salty, don’t be.
 You would only taste the salt if you added too much or the dough wasn’t mixed well.

-Add a little bit of lemon juice – this is completely optional, but I find that lemon juice lightens up the cookie bars and balances out their sweetness really well.
+I also find that lemon juice lightens up the cookie bars and balances out their sweetness really well.
 A few drops of lemon juice can do wonders in the background.

-Wet your hands – if your dough isn’t sticking together, use wet hands to shape the dough or add 1 tsp. of water at a time to the dough until it does.
-I didn’t need to use any additional water, but if your dates are a bit too dry, you might need a bit of water to help all the ingredients to stick together.
+If your dough isn’t sticking together, use wet hands to shape the dough or add 1 tsp. of water to the dough at a time until it does.
+I didn’t need to use any additional water, but if your dates are on the drier side, you might need a bit of water to help all the ingredients stick together.

 Tools You’ll Need